vfsfitvnm/frida-il2cpp-bridge/README.md

 You _may_ need to include `"moduleResolution": "node"` in your `tsconfig.json`.

 ### Changelog
+- 0.1.5 Added `Il2Cpp.Class.interfaceCount` and `Il2Cpp.Class.interfaces`.
+The dump will now include parents and
+ interfaces of each class.
 - 0.1.4 Added few snippets.
 - 0.1.3 `Il2Cpp.ValueType`, `Il2Cpp.Object` and `Il2Cpp.String` can now have a `NULL` handle.
 - 0.1.1 Added `Il2Cpp.choose`, `Il2Cpp.Image.getClassFromName`, `Il2Cpp.Class.arrayClass`.
 `Il2Cpp.Class.ensureInitialized` will now call the api `il2cpp_runtime_class_init`.
 - 0.1.0 Initial release.

+### TODO
+- [ ] Add a cache system or another solution to avoid useless and expensive function calls.

 ### Snippets
 First things first: read the [docs](https://vfsfitvnm.github.io/frida-il2cpp-bridge/index.html).